 13) Halloumi Watermelon Bowl

-Quinoa is complemented by bright lemon and briny artichokes.
-Add sliced and cooked chicken, as well as lots of chopped parsley to keep it fresh.
-Using lemon zest is a game changer, even if you use the juice already.
-This one is especially great cold for a packed lunch.
+Quinoa plays well with bright lemon and briny artichokes.
+Add sliced cooked chicken and plenty of chopped parsley to keep it fresh.
+Lemon zest makes a big difference, even if you already use juice.
+This one tastes especially good chilled for a packed lunch.

 16) Shrimp And Feta Bowl

 This bowl nods to Niçoise salad flavors in an easy, mix-and-match way.
-As a protein source, use hard-boiled eggs, along with cooked green beans and potatoes.
-Top with tuna and olives, and finish with a light vinaigrette.
-It is strong enough to pack without collapsing.
+Use cooked green beans and potatoes, plus hard-boiled eggs for protein.
+Add tuna and olives, then drizzle with a simple vinaigrette.
+It’s sturdy enough to pack without wilting.

 18) Za’atar Chicken Bowl